ihaveamac/9.6-dbgen-xmls/README.md

 - [3dstool](https://github.com/dnasdw/3dstool) and [ctrtool](https://github.com/profi200/Project_CTR)
 - A rom of the game that uses 9.6 crypto ([list of games with their respective seeds and title ids](http://pastebin.com/zNM8zYwa)), just make sure the game has not been patched by the community of hackers, for example rom hacks sometimes have a modified code.bin so don't use them.
 - [This modified script](https://gist.github.com/ihaveamac/304bb69e98fc4ce2d5c9) of ncchinfo_gen.py
-- Smealum's [96crypto_dbgen.py](https://github.com/smealum/ninjhax2.x/blob/master/scripts/96crypto_dbgen.py) script to generate the actual xmls
+- Smealum's [96crypto_dbgen.py](https://github.com/smealum/ninjhax2.x/blob/master/scripts/96crypto_dbgen.py) script to generate the actual XMLs
 - Certain key files (these files can not be linked here, you'll have to search for them, and the size of them should be exactly 16 bytes):
  - `slot0x25keyX.bin` (SHA-256: 7e878dde92938e4c717dd53d1ea35a75633f5130d8cfd7c76c8f4a8fb87050cd) (only needed when decrypting Secure2 if your 3DS is below version 7.0 or if you're using arm9loaderhax)
  - `slot0x18keyX.bin` (SHA-256: 76c76b655db85219c5d35d517ffaf7a43ebad66e31fbdd5743925937a893ccfc) (only needed when decrypting Secure3 on certain New3DS exclusive titles if you're using a Old3DS or if you're using arm9loaderhax)